Debt Reduction Strategies That Can Help in 2026 and How a Consolidation Loan Can Simplify Repayment

 How the Process Typically Works

 - Estimate your total eligible debt.
-Add together the unsecured balances you want to consolidate.
+Add together the unsecured balances you want to consolidate, such as credit cards, medical bills, store cards, payday loans, or certain personal loans.

 - Review your current rates.
-Know the weighted average APR across your existing balances.
+Know the weighted average APR across your existing balances so you can compare the new loan accurately.

 - Compare loan offers.
-Look beyond the headline APR and check fees and term length.
+Look beyond the headline APR and check fees, term length, monthly payment, and total repayment cost.

 - Select the best-fit option.
-Choose the offer that balances affordability with total cost.
+Choose the offer that balances affordability with long-term cost control.

 - Use the loan to pay off existing balances.
 Some lenders may send funds directly to creditors, while others deposit funds to your account.